erikajdavid/netflixLoginMockup/README.md

 ## To improve:

-- REVISIT background image placement and nesting.
+- Revisit background image placement and nesting.
+- Revisit Netflix logo placement/padding.
 - Adapt design for tablet and mobile views.
 - Update checkmark for checkbox to look as close to the original as possible.
 - Use more variables.